 APRIL

-Hurlers patients have a missing enzyme which otherwise would breakdown the sugars in their bodies.
-The sugars build up in all parts of the body and cause deterioration.
-April suffers from a myriad of problems throughout her body including her sight, hearing, spine, joints, muscles and heart.
-Luckily the progression of the disease has been halted, though not cured, by a bone marrow transplant which April had at eight months old.
-This is effective in replacing the enzyme but does not solve any musculoskeletal issues and cannot repair damage already caused.
+Hurlers Syndrome patients have a missing enzyme, which normally would breakdown sugar molecules in their bodies.
+As a result, sugar levels build up and cause all manner of deterioration.
+April suffers from a myriad of problems throughout her body targeting her sight, hearing, spine, joints, muscles and heart.
+Luckily, the progression of the disease has been halted, albeit not cured, by a bone marrow transplant operation that April underwent when she was eight months old.
+This was effective in balancing her enzyme levels but did not solve any musculoskeletal issues and any damage prior to the operation is permanent.

 FIND OUT MORE